btbear/DEC/README.md

 This command will:

- * Start geth in fast sync mode (default, can be changed with the `--syncmode` flag), causing it to download more data in exchange for avoiding processing the entire history of the DEC network, which is very CPU intensive.
+ * Start geth in fast sync mode (default, can be changed with the `--syncmode` flag), causing it to download more data in exchange for avoiding processing the entire history of the DEWH network, which is very CPU intensive.
- * Start up Geth's built-in interactive [JavaScript console](https://github.com/DEC/go-DEC/wiki/JavaScript-Console), (via the trailing `console` subcommand) through which you can invoke all official [`web3` methods](https://github.com/DEC/wiki/wiki/JavaScript-API) as well as Geth's own [management APIs](https://github.com/DEC/go-DEC/wiki/Management-APIs).
+ * Start up Geth's built-in interactive [JavaScript console](https://github.com/DEWH/go-DEWH/wiki/JavaScript-Console), (via the trailing `console` subcommand) through which you can invoke all official [`web3` methods](https://github.com/DEWH/wiki/wiki/JavaScript-API) as well as Geth's own [management APIs](https://github.com/DEWH/go-DEWH/wiki/Management-APIs).
    This too is optional and if you leave it out you can always attach to an already running Geth instance with `geth attach`.

-### Full node on the DEC test network
+### Full node on the DEWH test network

-Transitioning towards developers, if you'd like to play around with creating DEC contracts, you almost certainly would like to do that without any real money involved until you get the hang of the entire system.
+Transitioning towards developers, if you'd like to play around with creating DEWH contracts, you almost certainly would like to do that without any real money involved until you get the hang of the entire system.
 In other words, instead of attaching to the main network, you want to join the **test** network with your node, which is fully equivalent to the main network, but with play-Ether only.